 Source: National Park Service Statistics

-Glacier National Park welcomed 2 965 309 visitors in 2018 making it the tenth most visited national park in the USA for this year.
-Although impressive, this number means that the annual visitations decreased by more than 10% between 2017 and 2018.
+Glacier National Park welcomed 3 049 839 visitors in 2019 making it the tenth most visited national park in the USA for this year.
+This number means that the annual visitations increased by nearly 3% between 2018 and 2019.

 Glacier National Park is an astounding place where the earth’s forces have left their imprints on the landscape with rugged mountains, red pinnacles, spectacular glacier-carved basins, and waterfalls.
 A perfect place for those seeking wilderness and solitude, the national park is located in northwestern Montana and covers over a million acres.